Jorge D'Alessandro

-Roberto Jorge D'Alessandro di Ninno (born 28 July 1949) is an Argentine retired football goalkeeper and manager.
+Roberto Jorge D'Alessandro di Ninno (born 28 July 1949) is an Argentine former professional football goalkeeper and manager.

 He spent most of his career with Salamanca in Spain, appearing in nine La Liga seasons and more than 300 official games with the club.
 He subsequently embarked in a managerial career in the same country, coaching several teams.

 Playing career

 Born in Buenos Aires, D'Alessandro spent six years in his country with San Lorenzo, being part of the squads that won four Argentine Primera División championships.
 In June 1974, the team played Salamanca in a friendly, and the Spaniards were so impressed they decided to purchase him, having to (successfully) deal with the Argentine Football Association first; players under 26 were prohibited from moving abroad, and he was 25.

 D'Alessandro stayed in goal for the Castile and León side over ten seasons, nine of those in La Liga.
 In a match against Athletic Bilbao during the 1976–77 season, his collision with Dani resulted in a tear in his kidney, even though he finished the game.
 After having the organ removed, he resumed his football activity against all medical advice, still putting on several solid campaigns.

 D'Alessandro retired in June 1984 at the age of 35 following Salamanca's relegation, having made 242 appearances in the Spanish top flight (307 in all competitions), a club record.